ably-labs/models/README.md

 The Realtime Data Models SDK simplifies syncing application state from the database to the client in realtime.
 It constantly displays changes made simultaneously by others, creating a reactive, realtime, multiplayer application experience.

 The Realtime Data Models SDK is a JavaScript (TypeScript) library that enables you to create live and observable data models in your frontend application.
 These models remain synchronized with the realtime state of your database model.
 You can easily integrate this SDK into your project regardless of your frontend framework preference.
-To learn how to use the SDK in a React/Next.js application, see [examples](./examples/posts).
+To learn how to use the SDK in a React/Next.js application, see the [examples](./examples).

 Your backend publishes mutation events to Ably.
-The Realtime Data Models SDK updates your frontend app's local state.
-You can also pair the SDK with Ably's [Database Connector](https://github.com/ably-labs/adbc) to transmit transactional change events with your database mutations.
+The Realtime Data Models SDK listens for these events and updates your frontend app's local state.
+You can pair the SDK with Ably's [Database Connector](https://github.com/ably-labs/adbc) to transactionally emit change events with your database mutations.

-> **Note:** Ably's realtime messaging platform integrates with the Realtime Data Models SDK to provide a fast, reliable, scalable global distribution network with seamless recovery.
+> **Note:** Ably's realtime messaging platform integrates with the Realtime Data Models SDK to provide a fast, reliable, scalable global distribution network with seamless connection recovery.

 ## Development Status

 The Models SDK is in the public alpha stage.
 It's designed primarily for experimental use and is currently unsuitable for production use.
-Your valuable feedback will help us focus on enhancements and resolve issues for upcoming versions.
+Your valuable [feedback](https://docs.google.com/forms/d/e/1FAIpQLSereeJrUbLRJ5g8EBFY9qglUheyB7-bmfaAq2chFpdAuZJkDA/viewform) will help us prioritise enhancements and issues for upcoming releases.

 ## Quickstart